browserengineering/book/book/http.md

 This code uses the `sys` library to read the first argument (`sys.argv[1]`) from the command line to use as the URL.
-Try running the code you've written, passing the URL `http://example.org/`:
+Try running this code on the URL `http://example.org/`:

     python3 browser.py http://example.org/